Song-of-Aeon/fonts-5/readme.txt

 A game by Aeon.
 Just like all free computer rhythm games, it violates copyright because of its songs.
 If you're one of the people in the credits and that's a problem for you you can send something about it to aeon#2682 (Discord) or @Espeon78 (Twitter) and I'll get to it, unless you're the guy that made the midi-solo noteskin.
 I need that shit buddy.

-The prologue to the story mode is "from past.rtf".
+The prologue to the story mode is "From past.rtf".
 Reading it is not necessary, but may give some context to what's going on.

 POTENTIALLY ASKED QUESTIONS (PAQ):